-Methadone is used to shut down a recovering person’s urges.
-However, it’s a heavily controlled substance.
-It is extremely limited in distribution.
-The clinics that need to use methadone get doses of the compound based on their requirements.
-When someone has to use methadone, they aren’t allowed to take it outside of the clinic.
-It’s administered within the clinic by a trained professional.
-Methadone, despite being developed to break dependence on other substances, can also make a person dependent.
+Methadone is used to shut down a recovering person’s urges for drug use.
+However, as it is a heavily controlled substance, its distribution is extremely limited.
+The clinics that need to use methadone only get doses of the compound based on their specific requirements.

 Why Is Methadone Still Being Used?

 Most non-specialists look at methadone in puzzlement.
 How can a drug with such a massive potential for addiction still be used as a treatment?
 There is a distinct difference between methadone and other opiates, which it replaces.
-Methadone actually offers several benefits to users as compared to other opiates:
+Methadone actually offers several benefits to users as compared to other opiates, including:

 - Methadone is typically taken orally, while heroin needs to be injected.
 Even where methadone is administered intravenously, the needles used are always clean and disposed of afterward.
-Heroin needles aren’t usually sterile, and their use may lead to HIV or other infections.
+Heroin needles are not usually sterile, and their use may lead to HIV or other infections.

 - Methadone is administered strictly through a clinic.
 Heroin is bought and sold on the streets.
 Individuals usually find themselves involved in criminal enterprise when addicted to heroin.

-Because of its usefulness, methadone has found itself on the World Health Organization’s list of essential medicines.
-Even though it’s so helpful as a treatment agent, it can still be abused.
-A person who uses more than the dosage of methadone prescribed to him or her is abusing the drug.
+With this usefulness, methadone has found itself on the World Health Organization’s list of essential medicines.
+However, despite its treatment benefits, it can still be misused.
+Any case in which someone uses more methadone than they are prescribed is considered drug abuse.

-Dependence usually leads to addiction – a brain condition that makes someone seek out the chemical, regardless of the adverse effects on their life.
-Methadone addiction can be challenging to pin down.
-Since the person is getting their drugs administered by a medical professional, it might be tempting to overlook their overuse.
-Yet, it can cause severe problems in a person’s life.
+Unfortunately, methadone addiction can be challenging to pin down and keep track of.
+Since the person is getting their drugs administered by a medical professional, it might be tempting to overlook their misuse.
+Yet, this is highly problematic, as methadone abuse can cause severe problems in the person’s life.

 Methadone in Combination With Other Drugs